 Brooklyn, New York · Est. 2025

 Power vinyasa through a wall of sound.
 Trap, bass, dub — played loud through a system built for it.
-Dark room, no mirrors.
+Big loft vibes, no mirrors.
 Just you, your breath, and enough low end to feel it in your bones.

 Hard Yoga is first and foremost a community.
 A space where bassheads and yogis share the same mat, show up sweaty, and leave connected.
 The kind of room where you don't know anyone at the start and you're exchanging numbers at the end.